There was a problem with your video. Another version is available.

 Network operators that offer wholesale mobile backhaul services are quickly recognizing that a new approach, blending high-capacity connectivity with lower cost, will be required if they want to profitably sustain these endeavors.
 The mobile backhaul market has enjoyed a long run of strong growth, propelled by a steady rise in mobile users, smartphones, and a new generation of bandwidth-hungry applications.
 In turn, this combination has fueled a frenzy of network upgrades by mobile operators to increase capacity and transmission speeds so users can take advantage of these new applications.

 Of the nearly four million macro-cell sites in service around the world, roughly 900K are now equipped with new 4G LTE technology.

-“Small cells, indoor and outdoor, are a key part of the emerging HetNet that allows Mobile Network Operators to maintain pace with surging demands for mobile bandwidth and improved coverage,” said Brian Lavallée, Director of Portfolio Solutions for Ciena's packet networking solutions.
+“Small cells, indoor and outdoor, are a key part of the emerging HetNet that allows Mobile Network Operators to maintain pace with surging demands for mobile bandwidth and improved coverage,” said Brian Lavallée, Senior Director of Portfolio Solutions.

 Subscribe to the latest news on mobile backhaul.

 Unchecking this box will prevent you from subscribing to Ciena's communications.

 I understand I can unsubscribe at any time.